-Babies and children do experience more ear pains on flights than adults in general, and they are not making a fuss on the plane.
-Studies have shown that a quarter to over half of children flying experience some form of discomfort.
+Babies and children experience more ear pains on flights than adults, and they are not making a fuss on the plane.
+Studies have shown that a quarter to over half of children flying experience a discomfort.
 (1 in 3 adult passengers say they get some trouble).
 There are several reasons for this.

 Children have weaker immune systems to adults, and this means that they are more likely to have blocked noses, or ears.
 This results in the pressure taking much longer to equalize in the inner ears.
 Try to keep the noses unblocked for the duration of the flight.

-How To Stop Children’s Ears Popping On A Plane is not difficult in most cases.
-Below are some airplane ear pain remedies
+How To Stop Children’s Ears Popping On A Plane is easy in most cases.
+Below are some airplane ear pain remedies.

 Keeping well hydrated and drinking lots of liquids – especially water.
 (Not caffeinated drinks) Will mean that your nasal passages are less likely to dry out and become blocked.